kgdunn/pid-book/univariate-review/univariate-exercises.rst

 .. question::

 	A common unit operation in the pharmaceutical area is to uniformly blend powders for tablets.
-One such unit is illustrated below (figure from `Wikipedia <https://en.wikipedia.org/wiki/Industrial_mixer>`_).
+One such unit is illustrated below (figure `taken from Wikipedia <https://en.wikipedia.org/wiki/Industrial_mixer>`_).
 In this question we consider blending an excipient (an inactive magnesium stearate base), a binder, and the active ingredient.
 The mixing process is tracked using a wireless near infrared (NIR) probe embedded in a V-blender.
 The mixer is stopped when the NIR spectra become stable.
 A new supplier of magnesium stearate is being considered that will save $ 294,000 per year.

 	..	figure:: ../figures/univariate/V-Blender.png
 		:align: center